 What are all those properties in the details list?

-SIDType: This shows the type of SID.
-Depending on the value, you can know to which group the current SID belongs to.
-Generally, the user account you create belongs to the User group.
+SIDType: This indicates the type of SID.
+You can tell which group the current SID belongs to based on the value.
+In general, the user account you create is a member of the User group.

 - 1 = User